donaldboulton/minimal-mistakes/_posts/2018-02-25-post-Windows-Tweaks.md

 This can be done in my system to %SystemRoot%\explorer.exe /n, /e, E:\Downloads, or whichever drive letter you have for the separate Hard Drive and/or Partition's, better on a separate Hard Drive.

-Thanks To:, Dana Huggins at [Windows Fanatics](http://www.lockergnome.com/windows/).
+Thanks To:, Dana Huggins at [Windows Fanatics](http://www.lockergnome.com/windows/)

+{% include links.html %}